MilenaGarciaCosta/MilenaGarciaCosta/README.md

 👾 Expertise
 ---------------
-I intend to become a fullstack developer, but currently my main goal is to improve my front-end abilities.
+I intend to become a fullstack developer, but currently my main goal is to improve my web development abilities.
 I love working on the front-end because it allows me to combine my skills of problem-solving and creativity to create efficient, kind and accessible user experiences.

 🤖 Stacks